minsiuuu-hash/CNN/README.md

 | Total On-Chip Power Reduction | 9.9% |
 | Dynamic Power Reduction | 35.9% |

-The Log2 shift-based CNN improved accuracy, reduced inference time, and lowered power consumption.
+In this experiment, the Log2 shift-based CNN achieved 95.9% accuracy, reduced the estimated inference latency, and showed lower post-synthesis power estimates.
+These results demonstrate the hardware efficiency of shift-based weight computation in the evaluated design.
-Therefore, the proposed method is effective for FPGA-based low-power CNN implementation.

 ---